Riot: Israel

+United Kingdom

 England and Wales

 Riot is a statutory offence in England and Wales.
 It is created by section 1(1) of the Public Order Act 1986.
 Sections 1(1) to (5) of that Act read:

 A single person can be liable for an offence of riot when they use violence, provided that it is shown there were at least twelve present using or threatening unlawful violence.
 The word "violence" is defined by section 8.
 The violence can be against the person or against property.
 The mens rea is defined by section 6(1).

-Indictment

-See R v Tyler and others, 96 Cr App R 332, [1993] Crim LR 60, CA.